The Ultimate Breakdown to Bodywork for Babies: Benefits, Techniques, and Tips

 Increased stooling.
 When massage was performed for 15 minutes twice a day, there was an increase in the number of bowel movements.

 Weight Gain.
-In a systematic review and meta-analysis of randomized controlled trials including a total of 697 participants, preterm infants that received “moderate” pressure massage weight gain increased an average of 5 g/day and those that received light-pressure massage increased 1 g/day.
+In a systematic review and meta-analysis of randomized controlled trials including a total of 697 participants, preterm infants that received “moderate” pressure massage, weight gain increased by an average of 5 g/day and those that received light-pressure massage increased by 1 g/day.

 Parent Mood.
-Not only does massage have great benefits for infants, but also has mood boosting benefits for mothers too.
+Not only does massage have great benefits for infants, but it also has mood-boosting benefits for mothers.

 Tips for Finding the Best Bodywork Practitioners in Los Angeles for Your Baby: